Clipper card: Adding money and transit passes

 A Clipper card vending machine, used to buy new cards and load transit value and passes, at Salesforce Transit Center.

 Passengers can add money and transit passes to their Clipper cards in person ("at participating retailers, participating transit agencies' ticket vending machines and ticket offices, Clipper Customer Service Centers, and Clipper Add Value Machines") at work, automatically, online, or using the Clipper mobile app.
 While money and passes added in person are available to use immediately, doing the same by telephone, online, or using the mobile app may take 3–5 days to register on a physical Clipper card.
 Cash value and passes added online or via the mobile app to virtual Clipper cards in Google Pay or Apple Wallet are available for immediate use, except for BART High-Value Discount tickets; these are available by the following day.

-Clipper START: reduced regional fares
+Contactless payment

+All transit agencies that accept Clipper also accept contactless payment methods such as credit and debit cards and digital wallets (Apple Pay and Google Pay) using the Clipper fare-reader device.

+Discount Programs

+Clipper START

 Since July 2020, the MTC has offered a pilot program called Clipper START that provides a regional reduced fare program with subsidized fares for low-income individuals in the Bay Area.
 The program originally included four agencies at a variety of discount levels, but as of 2024 currently provides a consistent 50% fare discount on 22 agencies.
 The program is eligible to residents of the Bay Area who are 19-64 years old, do not have an RTC Clipper card, and who are at or below 200% of the federal poverty level.
 The users of the program are provided a customized, physical Clipper card that applies the fare discount automatically when used at fare readers.
 As a pilot program, the MTC has committed to run the discount through June 30, 2025.
 As of February 2024, the program had about 18,000 active users.

+Youth and Senior Clipper Card

+On January 1, 2018, Clipper started offering a Youth Card for Youth 5-18 and a Senior Card for seniors 65 and over with discounts and free rides with exact policies that vary among different agencies using Clipper.
+By December 19th of the same year, youth usage of BART had increased 260%.
+The cards are free to apply for, and have no additional cost during use beyond the fares.

+Clipper Access

+On December 10, 2025, Clipper started offering a discounted card called Clipper Access (formerly known as RTC) for riders under age 65 that have qualifying disabilities.
+Clipper Access riders receive 62.5% off BART ticket fares and 50% off other participating agencies.
+Riders can also use their Clipper Access card as proof of eligibility to receive discount fares on fixed-route, rail and ferry systems throughout the San Francisco Bay Area.